 What is a Chargeback?

 A chargeback is a forced refund of a financial transaction initiated either by a customer or a financial institution.
-Depending on the payment rail where the transaction is processed, a chargeback is referred to as something else like a return or a reversal.
-Chargebacks can happen due to fraudulent and legitimate reasons.
+Depending on the payment rail where the transaction is processed, a chargeback may be referred to as a return or reversal.
+Chargebacks can signal fraud or happen for legitimate reasons.
 Regardless, for a business it can be a complicated and time-consuming process to untangle a chargeback.